 Improvements include being able to urinate in the physical proximity to others and being able to enjoy a social life away from home.

 Relationships get better, work life improves, and travel (including on airplanes) is possible again.

 The International Paruresis Association (IPA)

 Making It All Make Sense

 This site is provided as a resource for people who find it difficult or impossible to urinate in the presence of others, either in their own home or in public facilities.
-Also, for people who have difficulty under the stress of time pressure, when being observed, when others are close by and might hear them, or when traveling on moving vehicles.
+It is also designed for people who have difficulty under the stress of time pressure, when being observed, when others are close by and might hear them, and/or when traveling on moving vehicles.

 Shy Bladder Center

 Avoidant Paruresis is not something you have to live with by yourself, overcome alone, or be embarrassed about.
-We’re here to SHARE your problems and your success.
+We’re here to SHARE your problems and your successes.